International Surrogacy Agency

 Your surrogacy professional will understand how difficult and emotional this time in your life is.
 That is why we are always available to answer questions and provide you with the resources you need to ease your mind throughout your surrogacy journey.

 A labor of love

 Baby Steps Surrogacy Center, Inc. is an international surrogacy agency headquartered in Pittsburgh, Pennsylvania.
 We match heterosexual and LGBTQ+ intended parents with surrogate mothers, egg donors, and sperm donors to help families realize their dreams of becoming parents or facilitate surrogate mothers’ desire to help others.

-Founded by Lisa Marie Vari, a highly regarded family law attorney in Pennsylvania, our team of surrogacy and third-party reproduction experts understands the many obstacles those seeking to become parents face.
+Our team of surrogacy and third-party reproduction experts understands the many obstacles those seeking to become parents face.

 Giving the Gift of a Child

 If you are considering becoming a surrogate mother for a family who is longing for a child of their own, you need to be prepared for several things before you move forward.

 Although you may be ready to fulfill another family’s dreams, there are a couple of different types of surrogacy that you’ll be able to choose from and many qualifications you will need to meet before you can be matched with the family you’ll be working with.